Resource Management (Marine Pollution) Regulations 1998 (SR 1998/208) (as at 23 June 2011)

 The tables are as follows:

-• (a) the table of substances in Chapter 17 or 18 of the International Code for the Construction and Equipment of Ships Carrying Dangerous Chemicals in Bulk in the form of those chapters set out in the Annex of the International Maritime Organization resolution MEPC.166(56) adopted on 13 July 2007 (see, for example, Annex 13 of the report of the Marine Environment Protection Committee on its fifty-sixth session dated 10 September 2007 (MEPC 56/23)):
+the tables of substances in Chapters 17 and 18 of the International Code for the Construction and Equipment of Ships Carrying Dangerous Chemicals in Bulk in the form of those chapters set out in the Annex of the International Maritime Organization resolution MEPC.225(64) adopted on 5 October 2012 (see, for example, Annex 12 of the Report of the Marine Environment Protection Committee on its Sixty-fourth Session dated 11 October 2012):

-• (b) the table of substances in any of Annexes 1 to 4 of the International Maritime Organization circular dated 17 December 2010 about provisional categorization of liquid substances (MEPC.2/Circ.16).
+the tables of substances in Annexes 1 to 4 of the International Maritime Organization circular dated 17 December 2013 about provisional categorization of liquid substances (MEPC.2/Circ.19).

 r 2